harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 #Tool Interactions

 Through the iterations described in the previous chapter, we arrived at Foldlings' tool-based system for card design.
-Each tool creates a specific type of feature — a group of cuts and folds that define planes that will fold together in 3D^[Described in more detail in section \ref{interface-data-structures}, Interface Data Structures, on page \pageref{interface-data-structures}].
+Each tool creates a specific type of feature — a group of cuts and folds that define planes that will fold together in 3D^[Described in more detail in section \ref{interface-data-structures}, Interface Data Structures, on page \pageref{interface-data-structures}.].
 The core interaction is as follows:

 1. User selects a tool
 2. User drags on the screen to define a feature